mangye16/Visible-Thermal-Person-Re-Identification/README.md

 ### 2. Two-stream CNN network feature learning (TONE) in AAAI 2018

+All the code is in the folder 'TONE/' written in Python.
 This demo code has been tested on Python 2.7 and Tensorflow v0.11.

 - a.
 Prepare the dataset and the train/test lists as shown in `TONE/dataset.py`.
 The list format is `image_path label`.